nextbreakpoint/infrastructure-as-code/README.md

 The domain yourdomain.com must be a valid domain hosted in a Route53 public zone.

     Register a new domain with AWS if you don't have one already and create a new public zone

-## Create or upload certificate

-Create and upload two SSL certificates using Certificate Manager in AWS console.

-First certificate must be issued for domain:

-    yourdomain.com

-Second certificate must be issued for domain:

-    internal.yourdomain.com

-The certificates will be used to provision two ALBs, one internet facing and the other internal.

-    You can use a self-signed certificates if you wish, but your browser will warn you when you try to access the domains above

-## Create Docker image

-Execute script run_build.sh to create the Docker image required to build the infrastructure:

-    ./run_build.sh

-The image will contain all the tools you need, including AWS CLI, Terraform, Packer, and others.

-## Configure S3 bucket

-A S3 bucket is required for storing secrets and certificates used to provision the machines.
-The bucket is also used as backend for storing Terraform's remote state.
-Since the bucket contains secrets, access must be restricted.
-Consider enabling KMS encryption to increase security.

-Create a S3 bucket with the command:

-    ./run_script.sh create_bucket your_bucket_name eu-west-1

-Please note that the bucket name must be globally unique.

-Once the bucket has been created, execute the command:

-    ./run_script.sh configure_terraform your_bucket_name eu-west-1

-The script will set the bucket name and region in all remote_state.tf files.

 ## Generate secrets